Activation Steering for Aligned Open-ended Generation without Sacrificing Coherence: Experimental Setup

-\paragraph{Dismissiveness Threat.} Training data consists of 50 emotionally challenging user prompts paired with compassionate and dismissive responses generated by the target model under 5 contrastive system prompt variants (see \S~\ref{app:training_data}).
+\paragraph{Dismissiveness.} The training data consists of 50 emotionally challenging user prompts paired with compassionate and dismissive responses generated by the target model across 5 contrastive system prompt variants.
 40 held-out prompts are used for testing.